-Our plan for our downstairs stacked stone fireplace was to temporarily throw up a left over piece of wood beam until we decided what to do with it.
+Our plan for our downstairs stacked stone fireplace and stone fireplace surround was to temporarily throw up a left over piece of wood beam until we decided what to do with it.
 You see, I was pregnant….like 9 months pregnant when we were finishing the building of our home.
 And I wanted, more than anything, to be in this house before our second baby came.
 We made it by 7 days!

 But, that meant doing some quick fixes, in hopes that we would change it up later.
 Well, 10 years later, we still hadn’t changed it, and it has bugged me every single day.